hacks-guide/Guide_Wii/_pages/en_US/faq.md

 ### How risky is hacking my console?

 Bricks (a state where either some or all of your Wii software/hardware is not working) are extremely rare, as long as you install common safeguards like [BootMii](bootmii) and [Priiloader](priiloader).
-Also attempt to stay within common safety checks, oand try to avoid risky actions when possible such as installing an older version of the Wii Menu.
+Also attempt to stay within common safety checks, and try to avoid risky actions when possible such as installing an older version of the Wii Menu.
 Never, **EVER** install a Korean version of the Wii Menu unless you know what you are doing!

-### My wii is bricked!!!
+### My Wii is bricked!
 What do I do?

 See the [Bricks guide](bricks).